 We thank the reviewer for their comments and hope to address each of their concerns in turn.
-First, we agree that the manuscript uses derived evidence to make ecological conclusions, but we argue that such approaches are necessitated by the complex nature of compositional amplicon sequencing data (39–41, 46).
+We recognize the importance of comparing and contrasting methods and have included a supplemental figure that highlights the co-detection of all species from the surveyed jars (See Figure S4).
+We agree that the manuscript uses derived evidence to make ecological conclusions, and we argue that such approaches are necessitated by the complex nature of compositional amplicon sequencing data (39–41, 46).
 Compositional data is inherently difficult to interpret as the pattern of observed sequence reads is dependent on the co-occurrence of other species within the sample as detailed extensively in Supplement 2.
 Thus, on their own, raw observed sequence reads from metabarcoding are very difficult to interpret meaningfully as they are just as much a reflection of 1) who is in the jar, 2) how well did they amplify compared to the other species, and 3) how abundant are they (40).
-The objective of this study was to extract meaningful quantitative abundance estimates from metabarcoding data and move past the simple venn diagrams and comparisons of amplicon sequence data and manual methods (42).
+The objective of this study was to extract meaningful abundance estimates from metabarcoding data and move past the simple venn diagrams and comparisons of amplicon sequence data and manual methods (42).
 We wanted to leverage the strengths of amplicon sequence data and microscopic counts to get a more complete picture of the ecosystem surveyed.
 Specifically, metabarcoding is able to identify a wide diversity of fishes even if they lack distinguishable morphological characteristics which is particularly useful with microscopic larval fish.
 However, at best such information provides proportional abundances changes.
 On the other hand, morphological count data provide absolute abundance estimates.
-Therefore, using both data streams in the Bayesian joint model allowed us to get the best of both information sources and estimate actual abundances for a wide array of species including those only observed with metabarcoding.
+Therefore, using both data streams in the Bayesian joint model allowed us to get the best of both information sources and improve estimated abundances for a wide array of species including those only observed with metabarcoding.

-However, we recognize the importance of comparing and contrasting methods and have included a supplemental figure that highlights the co-detection of all species from the surveyed jars (See Figure S4).

-Second, as detailed above, we focused on temperature as a proxy for the onset of the marine heatwave while recognizing a suite of abiotic factors changed substantially during the event including upwelling strength and duration, dissolved oxygen, and salinity among others (49).
+As detailed above, we focused on temperature as a proxy for the onset of the marine heatwave while recognizing a suite of abiotic factors changed substantially during the event including upwelling strength and duration, dissolved oxygen, and salinity among others (49).
 That being said, we have followed the reviewer’s advice and taken greater care to present a nuanced analysis of the data without over-extending our findings and highlighting the use of temperature as a proxy for the onset of the MHW.
-We point to our discussion of the breakdown of the anchovy and sardine dynamics as an example of our recognition of complicated ecosystem dynamics and the need for a mechanistic understanding of drivers as opposed to correlative analyses alone.
+We point to our discussion of the breakdown of the anchovy and sardine dynamics as an example of our recognition of complicated ecosystem dynamics and the need for a mechanistic understanding of drivers as opposed to correlative analyses alone (lines x-z of the current manuscript).

-Furthermore, we focused on temperature and not between sites because of our study design.
+As also discussed above, we have better explained that “without considering the differences among the four sampled locations” is part of the study design.
+Indeed, the observed patterns with temperature across these diverse regions is cornerstone to our conclusions.
 We intentionally chose 4 sites that represent distinct biogeographic provinces within the greater Southern California Current Ecosystem including the California Current, California Counter Current, and inshore and offshore stations (See Supplemental Methods for full description).
-Over a half-century of research into these stations have identified distinct fish assemblages associated with these habitats (26, 50–52).
-Thus, we were wholly unsurprised to find differences in fish communities across >370km distances (See supplemental Results).
+Over a half-century of research into these stations have identified distinct fish assemblages associated with these habitats (26, 50–52), and we were wholly unsurprised to find differences in fish communities across >370km distances (See supplemental Results).
 However, what is telling is that we found synchronous changes in fish assembly dynamics across all four sites that correlate with increases in both SST and MWCT.
 These results suggest a shared shift in ichthyoplankton communities in response to the marine heatwave that is robust to the temperature metric employed.